diegovalle/Homicide-MX-Drug-War/readme.md

 * Benford: See of the homicide data from the INEGI and ICESI follow Bendford's law
 * conapo-pop-estimates: Estimates of the population of Mexico, done by the CONAPO, at the state level for the period 1990-2030
 * choropleths: Choropleths of the murder rate by county in Mexico for the years 1990, 1995, 2000, and 2006-2008
 * drugs: Some regressions to see if drug consumption is correlated with the homicide rate.
-(It is, except for 420)
+(It is, except for mariguana)
 * timelines: Pretty timelines of the effect on the murder rate of sending the army to fight the drug cartels
 * historic: Plot of the Mexican homicide rate from 1990 to 2009, a comparison with that of the US, Brazil, and England and Wales